Apantesis virguncula (Wm. Kirby, 1837)

 This species is most similar to A. speciosa which occurs in northern British Columbia.
 A. speciosa has a reduced eye and more narrow antennae typical of day-flying moths.
 A. virguncula is also similar to A. obliterata,which has more pale transverse lines in the mid forewing than A. virguncula and the hindwing base lacks strong black marks.

 This is a relatively uncommon eastern species that barely enters the Pacific Northwest region in the Rocky Mountains.
-It usually occurs in moist meadows and open hardwood forests in the east.
+It usually occurs in moist meadows, including in the Pacific Northwest.
+It is more generally distributed in eastern North America where it also occurs in open hardwood forests.

 Apantesis virguncula is one of several eastern Apantesis species that barely enters our region.
-The Pacific Northwest records are limited to southeastern British Columbia.
+The Pacific Northwest records are limited to southeastern British Columbia and southeastern Idaho.

 This species has a roughly triangular distribution in North America.
 In the west it has been found from northeastern and western Alberta south to eastern Arizona.
 The north-south distribution is much smaller further east where it occurs in a narrow band encompassing the Great Lakes states.
 It is found from Nova Scotia to Pennsylvania along the Atlantic Coast.
 The range is mostly south and east of that of Apantesis speciosa.

-This species feeds on various herbaceous vegetation, particularly Asteraceae.
+This species feeds on various herbaceous vegetation, particularly composites (Asteraceae).

 Apantesis virguncula flies in summer with records from June and July in our region.
-It is nocturnal and comes to light, unlike A. speciosa.
+It is nocturnal and comes to light, unlike its close relative A. speciosa.